alhar27/tic-tac-toe/README.md

 # tic-tac-toe
-React application to learn the fundamentals of react.
+React application to learn the fundamentals of react-hooks.

 # Getting Started with Create React App
 ### `npm install`